Menu Close

 It’s a hotly debated topic and one which understandably can feel very loaded: can people be fit and healthy and overweight?
 And how do we deal with the so-called ‘obesity crisis’?

-New obesity figures have just been released – and we think they highlight that weight and health is a complex issue, and not the one-size-fits-all ideal it’s sometimes made out to be.
+Obesity figures have been released – and we think they highlight that weight and health is a complex issue and not the one-size-fits-all ideal it’s sometimes made out to be.

 There’s a wealth of evidence that weight can be a risk factor for a wide range of major conditions, and of course, we can’t ignore that.